Staffy Breed Guide

 The Staffordshire Bull Terrier's lineage stretches back to the ancient Greek Molossian war dogs and Mastiffs of Europe, with its Bulldog predecessors used in England a few centuries ago for bull baiting, fighting and other blood sports.
 At the time it was commonly believed that teasing a bull with a dog prior to slaughter would improve the quality of the meat, however it seems many also found this to be a source of entertainment.
 Blood sports were outlawed in 1835 in England however illicit dog fighting continued, with the now out of work Bulldogs being bred with wiley Terrier types to create a powerful, fiesty fighting breed.

-The Staffordshire Bull Terrier breed as we know it today was developed by James Hinks of Birmingham England in the mid 19th Centuruy.
+The Staffordshire Bull Terrier breed as we know it today was developed by James Hinks of Birmingham England in the mid 19th Century.
 Over the next few hundred years the Staffy has come to be widely appreciated for its value as a loyal, courageous and sociable family pet rather than a formidable fighting machine.
 The Kennel Club of England first recognised the Staffordshire Bull Terrier Breed in 1935.

 While the average Staffy may not actively seek out trouble, their fearless, couragenous nature and reluctance to stand down can result in agressive behaviour if they are challenged by other dogs.
 Socialisation of Staffy puppies during the peak socialisation window at around 8 to 16 weeks of age is essential.

 Aside from spending every waking minute by their human's side, Staffies absolutely love to play.
 Without plenty of exercise and playtime to stimulate both their body and mind these dogs can rapidly find other, less desirable ways to fill their time such as destructive chewing, digging and escaping.
+A good strategy is to keep your staffy entertained with a strong interactive dog toy, to help reduce the risk of them getting bored.

 While not the most low maintenance of breeds, Staffies make excellent companions and family dogs when their needs are met.
 Their preference for play and tendency to be food motivated makes these dogs good candidates for positive behavioural training techniques.

-Top food recommendations for Staffy Puppies
+Nutrition for Staffy Puppies

 Australian made, high quality puppy food designed to support healthy growth and development.